 Click any of the following buttons: Request Appointment, Make Appointment or Book.

-Select a treatment under the categories: Chiropractic, Cupping Therapy & Massage (If you have been evaluated by the Doctor before).
+Select a treatment under the categories: Chiropractic, Acupuncture, or Cupping Therapy & Massage.

 Select: Select Date and Time that works for you.

 Fill Out: Email for appointment confirmation and reminders.

 If you need any assistance or looking for other available times that is not shown, please contact the clinic.
 (289) 643-8814.

 - Initial Assessment: 45 minutes ($100)

 - Short: 15 minutes ($50)